 Note: For Tickets and Story points views, the total number in the stacked bar chart below may not match the number in the donut chart since a ticket can count for several users or teams, depending on the assignee history.
 A ticket will only count once in the donut chart.

 The Teams tab contains stacked bar charts displaying the same data as the overall view, split up by team and contributor.
-Use this view to compare what Epics different teams are spending their time on.
+Use this view to see how your teams compare in the Investment layers their work focuses on.

 Check the Show percentages box to display percentages next to the stacked bar charts.
 An asterisk instead of a number value represents work that made up five percent or less of your allocation.
 Check this box to give context when screenshotting report data for use outside of Flow.

 The Epics tab lists Epics next to a visual of their Investment layers breakdown.
-If the tickets filter is selected, a Tickets column lists the number of tickets for each Epic.
-If the story points filter is selected, a Points column lists the number of story points for each Epic.
 The Contributors column lists the total number of engineers who have ever contributed to work assigned to each Epic.

 Use the Epics tab for a zoomed-in view of work done sorted by Epic.
 See if high-priority projects are getting the focus they need, or understand what Epics your team is working on at a given time.
 Use the ID column to easily view the Epic in your ticket vendor to explore more information.